JLBLine/WODEN/README.md

 $ mkdir build && cd build
 $ cmake ..
 $ make -j 4
+$ sudo make install #(this is optional)
 ```
-with a couple of post-compilation environment variables needed.
+with a couple of post-compilation environment variables needed (if you don't want to `make install`).
 Checkout the [installation guide on readthedocs](https://woden.readthedocs.io/en/latest/installation/installation.html#dependencies) for full details.

 ## 2. Testing
 There are two routes to test WODEN: